ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder.md

 | `null`                              | column placeholder, or empty if no placeholder is configured | `"No value"`       |
 | Invalid value (e.g. `Number.NaN`)\* | \<empty cell>                                                | \<empty group row> |

-\*This is considered invalid data from the table's perspective, and should be fixed within the client application.
+\*This is considered invalid data from the table's perspective and should be fixed within the client application.

 The alignment of the placeholder in the cell will match the alignment of the number in the column.